darcelopez/Quasar_Example1/README.md

 # Quasar_Example1
-Example of how to use Quasar framework with Vue3 and Vuex
+Example of how to use Quasar v.2x with Vue3 and Vuex

 Instructions from: Danny Connell

 Step 1.
-(Optional) Install the Blobal CLI
+(Optional) Install the Global CLI
 $ npm install -g @quasar/cli

 Step 2.
 Start developing